 The High School faculty members expect each student to work independently, i.e., to do one's own work.
 By doing one's own work, each student: 1) learns to do one's best; 2) gains confidence in one's own abilities; 3) takes ownership of one's unique educational path through The Waldorf School of Garden City High School; and 4) improves one's capacities to think independently, critically, and creatively.

-Student grades provide an indication of the level of academic understanding; therefore, grades only have meaning if they are earned individually and are a true reflection of personal academic achievement.
+Student grades indicate the level of academic understanding; therefore, grades only have meaning if earned individually and reflect personal academic achievement.

 Unacceptable academic behavior includes, but is not limited to: